b18050/Thunderbird-Extensions/README.md

 # Thunderbird-Extensions
 This will contain some add-ons Extensions as a part of Thunderbird Extension hacking .
+Thunderbird will change its add-on framework as Firefox did: WebExtensions.

 #Introduction
 The Thunderbird email client is of one of the most widely-used open